*SPOILER ALERT! *

 Derian’s

-features showed a hint of relief but then immediately tightened up again.
+features showed a hint of relief but then immediately grew tight again.
 “I

 don’t know how I’m going to escape this place.
 It takes every ounce of energy I